 A Guide for Parishes

-To obtain a PDF version of this pack simply email our development worker, Rhoda at
+To obtain a PDF version of this pack simply email us at:

 This Guide is free and contains practical ideas and case studies to support church communities in valuing older people and benefiting from their gifts.

 The 88-page Guide is divided into sections, each suggesting 3 or 4 ideas for “What your parish can do”, covering the 8 topics listed below.
 A ring bound printed copy is also available for a donation for postage.
 For parishes or groups in the Leeds Diocese, printed Guides are free.
 To find out more, please get in touch.